 The individual expressly assumes all risk of personal injury that may be sustained by the individual during a session.
 Working with dog, cat, and other animals' behavior problems can be dangerous.

-Cari B. Cannon, Ph.D. is an award winning Professor of Psychology at Santiago Canyon College.
+Cari B. Cannon, Ph.D. is Professor of Psychology at Santiago Canyon College.
 She received her B.A. in Psychology from UCLA and her M.S. and Ph.D. in Experimental Psychology (Animal Learning) from Washington State University.
 She completed her post-doctoral fellowship in the Learning and Adaptive Behavior Laboratory at Duke University.
 Dr. Cannon has worked with a diverse range of species including dogs, cats, rats, mice, pigeons, gerbils, and parakeets.
 She loves her two Basset Hounds with whom she competed in AKC Rally, Obedience, and Conformation events.
 Her free time is spent fundraising for local Basset Hound rescues, and writing a dog behavior column for the Tally Ho Magazine.

 Janet H. Cutler, Ph.D. owns and operates Landmark Behaviour in Ontario Canada, consulting with pet owners to help them improve their relationship with their pets.
 She also conducts research on puppy socialization and its effects on behavior later in life.
 She received her M.Sc. and Ph.D. at the University of Guelph, and then a Certified Professional Dog Training certification (CPDT-KA).
 When not at work, Dr. Cutler is at home with her family, including her husband, two young daughters and Australian Shepherd puppy.
 She loves to travel, scuba dive, and have dance parties making waffles.